• 3800 Reservoir Road | 1st Floor Gorman | Washington, DC 20007

 Surgery

 The technique for facelift involves incisions hidden in the natural creases in front of and behind the ears.
-The skin is lifted off the underlying soft tissues, which are then suspending back to a more youthful position.
-Excess skin is removed and the incisions are then closed very precisely with small sutures.
+The skin is lifted off the underlying soft tissues (Called the SMAS), which are then suspending back to a more youthful position.
+Excess skin is removed, and the incisions are then closed very precisely with small sutures.

 Post-op Care